Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Results

 \subsection{Cross-lingual transfer}

-Finally, we evaluate the cross-lingual generalization of the proposed framework.
-Our analysis first investigates the impact of cross-lingual transfer on the LLM component by evaluating the performance of a model trained exclusively on English data, paired with the unsupervised selector.
-Subsequently, we examine the generalization capabilities of the learned reward selector across languages.
-To conclude, we compare our cross-lingual performance against the current state-of-the-art results reported by~\cite{gantt-etal-2024-multimuc}.
+Finally, we evaluate the cross-lingual generalization of \textsc{ThinkTwice}.
+We first assess whether an LLM fine-tuned only on English data can transfer the learned knowledge to other languages when paired with the unsupervised selector.
+We then analyze the cross-lingual transferability of the learned reward selector.
+Finally, we compare against the best previously reported multilingual MUC results from~\citet{gantt-etal-2024-multimuc}, which were obtained by fine-tuning language specific models for the task.

-\paragraph{How does \textsc{ThinkTwice} generalize to other languages?} Figure~\ref{fig:crosslingual_analysis} presents the results of the cross-lingual transfer experiments.
-A comparison between the zero-shot baseline (indicated in red) and the model fine-tuned exclusively on English data (in blue) reveals substantial performance improvements across the majority of evaluated languages.
-Note that the trained model improves 4.8 points on average.
-Except for Korean, where both models perform considerably worse than on the other languages.
-Overall, the results indicate that training on English provides robust foundation for cross-lingual transfer.

-\paragraph{How does the (reward) selector generalize to other languages?} Consistent with the underlying LLM, the reward selector exhibits robust generalization capabilities.
-Interestingly, training the selector in isolation yields better results than training the LLM alone.
-As expected, the best results are obtained when both components are trained with English data.

-\paragraph{Comparison to the state-of-the-art.} There are no previous reports on the performance of cross-lingual transfer for MUC.
-We nevertheless report the state-of-the-art when using both English and target-language data for training ~\cite{gantt-etal-2024-multimuc}.
-As shown in Figure~\ref{fig:crosslingual_analysis} our best-performing approach (Transferred + Reward) achieves comparable or superior performance in four out of five languages and improves the average performance, thereby establishing a new state of the art.
+\paragraph{Cross-lingual generalization of \textsc{ThinkTwice}.} Table~\ref{tab:crosslingual_analysis} presents the cross-lingual transfer results obtained with Qwen3 under both zero-shot and fine-tuned settings.
+In the zero-shot setting, performance drops substantially for languages other than English, with the largest degradation observed for Korean.
+Notably, GPT\textsubscript{5.5} exhibits a similar trend, further underscoring the persistent imbalance in multilingual capabilities across current language models.
+Fine-tuning on English data alone yields an average improvement of 6.51 F1 points across languages, demonstrating strong cross-lingual transfer despite the absence of target-language supervision.
+Although gains for Korean remain limited, most languages benefit consistently from English-only training.

+The introduction of a supervised selector leads to even larger improvements, providing nearly 7 additional F1 points for the zero-shot model and 5.64 F1 points for the English fine-tuned model.
+Interestingly, combining both forms of supervision enables our models to outperform systems trained directly on language-specific data~\cite{gantt-etal-2024-multimuc}.
+Finally, compared to GPT\textsubscript{5.5}, we find that applying supervision either at the model level or at the selector level is already sufficient to surpass its performance, highlighting the critical role of supervised data in information extraction tasks.